JArmonTeach/employeeManager/README.md

     To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Usage
+    1. Once both the frontend code and backend code for the application are ran, the user can add a new employee by clicking "Add Employee" button.
+    2. The user can fill in the employee information and save the new employee who will appear on the dashboard automatically.
+    3. To edit an employee, click the blue button with a pencil icon on the employee card that you would like to edit.
+    4. Click save to save the edits made.
+    5. To search an employee, start typing any known information into the search bar and the employee that matches that search will appear.
+    6. To delete an employee card, click the X grey button on the respective employee card and click Yes on the following prompt to acutally delete.

 ## Credits

 ## License